Finally, a lightweight racing shoe suitable for runners who pronate

 Until now, brands like Nike have only really offered very barefoot style shoes like their Free Run range, however these new offerings with much thicker soles, carbon plates in the soles, and other incredible technology means the Average Joe runner can lace up and hit the road in attractive, performance-enhancing shoes and feel like a real pro.

-I haven't experienced any pain running in these shoes and I have worn them for runs of distances up to 10k (6.2 miles).
+I haven't experienced any pain running in these shoes and I have now worn them for well over 100 miles of running.
 Go forth and buy yourself a pair, you won't regret it!